Can I participate in an apprenticeship for just one semester?

 Yes.
 Please take note of the following:

 Be sure to follow directions indicated on the application form and our website.
-Successful candidates comply with specified deadlines, do not send unasked-for materials such as actor resumes, apply for positions during the periods in which they are offered, and take care to ensure that application materials are free of errors.
+Successful candidates take care to ensure that application materials are free of errors.
 While small mistakes won’t necessarily keep an applicant from getting an invitation to interview, it tells an employer about attention to detail and can be one of many deciding factors in which applications are screened out.

-Please note that we typically receive over seven hundred applications for twelve summer positions and fourteen seasonal positions.
+Please note that we typically receive hundreds of applications for a limited amount of positions.
 While there are always more applications for each department than interview spots, a high number of our applicants apply for positions in our Artistic, Development, or Marketing departments, making the percentage of applications that move forward in those departments very small.
 Be sure to read through each department’s job description as you may be a great fit for a department you had not previously considered.
 Make strategic decisions; do not discount other departments.
-If you select one of the higher-demand departments, be 100% sure that you meet their job description requirements.

-Though we offer a paid internship and apprenticeship program, we do not provide housing.
-However, we do offer a Cost of Living scholarship whose details can be found here.
-Please pay careful attention to the application deadline for this scholarship.
+Though we offer a paid training program, we do not provide housing.
+However, we do offer a Cost of Living stipend ($300/month) to each Fellow.

 Are non-U.S. citizens eligible to apply?

 Yes.
-Please note that international applicants must take full responsibility for arranging their travel and travel documents.
-Consult the U.S. Embassy in your country of permanent residence about visa application procedures.
-If an applicant is hired for an internship/apprenticeship, they must provide Employment Eligibility Verification as detailed on Form I-9, Department of Homeland Security, U.S. Citizenship and Immigration Services in order to receive payment.
+If an applicant is hired for a Fellowship, they must provide Employment Eligibility Verification as detailed on Form I-9, Department of Homeland Security, U.S. Citizenship and Immigration Services in order to receive payment.
 If an applicant cannot provide appropriate documentation, we will be unable to offer payment or a position.

-What is the timeline for intern/apprentice applications, interviews, and hiring?
+What is the timeline for applications, interviews, and hiring?

 After reviewing applications, Roundabout will begin sending out interview invitations.
-The timeline for this process varies, but interviews typically take place between March-May.
 We will be in touch with those applicants moving into the interview round.
 Please do not email or call to inquire about the status of your application.

-What educational opportunities are available during an internship/apprenticeship?
+What educational opportunities are available during a Fellowship?

-In addition to hands-on learning experiences in Roundabout’s administrative departments, Education at Roundabout coordinates the following opportunities for summer interns:
+In addition to hands-on learning experiences in Roundabout’s administrative departments, Education at Roundabout coordinates the following opportunities for Fellows:

 Seminars

-Interns/Apprentices attend weekly seminars with senior staff members, career development alumni, and emerging leaders in arts administration.
-These seminars are an opportunity to learn more about fellow administrators’ career paths and their current work at Roundabout and beyond.
+Fellows attend weekly seminars with senior staff members, career development alumni, and emerging leaders in arts administration.
+These seminars are an opportunity to learn more about administrators’ career paths and their current work at Roundabout and beyond.

 NYC Partnerships

-We have several exchange programs with other NYC arts organizations’ internships/fellowships.
-These are an opportunity for interns/apprentices to meet other administrators in their field, and to make peer connections for their future involvement in the NYC arts scene and beyond.
+We have several exchange programs with other NYC arts organizations’ fellowships.
+These are an opportunity for Fellows to meet other administrators in their field, and to make peer connections for their future involvement in the NYC arts scene and beyond.
 It is also an opportunity for participants to see one another’s work through Roundabout coordinated ticket exchanges.

-In addition to the above experiences, seasonal apprentices participate in the following activities:
+In addition to the above experiences, Fellows participate in the following activities:

 Workshops